quick-lint/quick-lint-js/docs/CODE_SIGNING.md

 2. [Create a certificate for code signing][macos-create-cert].

-In the Keychain Access app, export your code signing certificate (not CA)'s public key as a .cer file.
+In the Keychain Access app, export your code signing certificate (not CA)'s certificate as a .cer file.
 We'll call this .cer file `/path/to/code-sign-cert.cer`.

 ### Building